Cloud-Schematics/icse-multiple-vpc-network/README.md

 # IBM Cloud Solution Engineering Multiple VPC Network

-Create multiple VPC networks in a single region connected witha transit gateway.
+Create multiple VPC networks in a single region connected with a transit gateway.

 ---